 Tip 7: The stairs: if you want a silent stair choose for carpet.
 If you paint it, seal all the seams.

 Tip 8: When the glass or window cases needs replacement.
-Always take a look at the noise reduction it can give, besides the insulation.
+Always have a look at the noise reduction it can give, besides the insulation.

-Tip 9: Take a look at the noise level of appliances before purchase.
+Tip 9: Have a look at the noise level of appliances before purchase.
 3dB difference doesn’t look that much, but it is half the noise.